-The Company's policy is to suspend recognition of interest income on secured personal loans and place the secured personal loan on nonaccrual status when the account is more than 60 days past due on a contractual basis or when, in the Company's estimation, the collectability of the account is uncertain, and the account is less than 90 days contractually past due.
+The Company's policy is to suspend recognition of interest income on secured personal loans and place the secured personal loan on nonaccrual status when the account is more than 60 days past due on a contractual basis or when, in the Company's estimation, the collectability of the account is uncertain, and the account has not yet been charged-off.
 The Company has elected to not measure an allowance for losses on accrued interest receivable.
 Any accrued interest receivable that becomes 90 days past due on a contractual basis is charged-off by reversing net interest income on loan receivables.
-Net charge-offs of accrued interest income were \$1,470 and \$2,058 for the twelve months ended December 31, 2023 and 2022.
+Net charge-offs of accrued interest income were \$1,072 and \$1,470 for the twelve months ended December 31, 2024 and 2023.